KekaiApana/KekaiApana/README.md

 I am a high school student from Hawaiʻi who is interested in Computer Science, specifically AI and Mobile App Development.
 So far, I have competed in CyberPatriot competitions, built my own app, written scripts for both Windows and Linux, and developed various other projects.
 *To learn more about me, see below!*

-Languages I am familiar with: *English, Swift, C, Bash, and Python*
+Languages I am familiar with: *English, Swift, C, Bash, CSS, Powershell, and Python*
-Language(s) I am currently learning: *Hawaiian, React Native, Javascript, HTML, CSS, and Powershell*
+Language(s) I am currently learning: *Hawaiian, React Native, Javascript, and HTML*

 ## Released Products